spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ![studio](images/studio-aws_config.jpg)

-Base on your account type (Personal or Federated) you need to set _sts_ variable properly.
+Based on the account type (Personal or Federated) _sts_ variable needs to be set properly.

 For personal account, set _sts_ variable to false and skip updating #AWS with Security Token Service section.
 Continue to update #Region, #Security group settings and #EC2 instance details sections below.
-For federated account, set _sts_ variable to true and continue to update all the remaining sections.
+For federated account, set _sts_ variable to true and continue to update all sections in this file.
 ```shell
 ---
 ### Configuration file for Ansible playbook -  AWS account